tModLoader/tModLoader/PortingNotes_1.4.5.md

 - PlayerDrawLayers.cs DrawPlayer_13_Leggings

 ## 1.4.5.8
-- EmoteBubble.DeserializeNetAnchor and #WorldUIAnchorProjectileSyncFix need to use the new ProjectileKey system
 - Should NetMessage.LogMessageError Invariant.Assert be directed to ModNet.LogMessageError somehow?
 - ItemID.Sets.DuplicationMenuToolsFilter needs 6174
 - TileDrawing.IsTileDangerous vanilla now has tilex/y, but different order, so we might need to adjust TML variant or other callsites
 - Need to handle public static ItemVariantCondition SkyblockWorld;, SkyblockWorld = Condition.SkyblockWorld;
 - BannerSystem.newBanner is new, needs NPCLoader.ResizeArrays, make public?
 - Why did ProjectileID.SummonTagDamageMultiplier change?
-- NeedsUUID removed.
-Investigate
 - Clound.cs, there is now CloudID.Sets.RareClouds_Normal, CloudID.Sets.RareClouds_Celebration for more control.
 Document and maybe use in ExampleMod.
 - public static LanguageSearchFilter CreateDialogFilter(string startsWith, object substitutions) removed from Lang.cs?
 Could still be useful, add back into Lang.TML.cs?
 - _unusedResearchLine removed from MouseText_DrawItemTooltip_GetLinesInfo, verify other callsites